 Put yourself out there and make connections through networking.
 It might be easy to forget but building relationships is a fundamental part in succeeding in your online business.

-Beginning an entrepreneur requires a great deal of investment with time, money as well as effort.
+Beginning as an entrepreneur requires a great deal of investment with time, money as well as effort.
 Be aware of the online business challenges and also have a strategy to conquer these to give your business every chance of success.

 You can start by joining us on our Facebook Group and look for other like-minded entrepreneurs.